baconjs/bacon.js/README.md

 use the isEqual function from [underscore.js](http://underscorejs.org/) like `stream.skipDuplicates(_.isEqual)`.

-`stream.concat(stream2)` concatenates two streams into one stream so that it will contain events from former and latter parts, delivered sequentially after completion of each other.
+`stream1.concat(stream2)` concatenates two streams into one stream so that it will deliver events from `stream1` until it ends and then deliver events from `stream2`.
+This means too that events from `stream2`, occurring before the end of `stream1` will not be included in the result stream.

 `stream.merge(stream2)` merges two streams into one stream that delivers events from both